hwang2006/distributed-training-on-supercomputer-using-lightning/README.md

 ```
 <p align="center"><img src="https://user-images.githubusercontent.com/84169368/218938419-f38c356b-e682-4b1c-9add-6cfc29d53425.png"/></p>

-## Introduction to Pytorch Lightning on Jupyter Noteboook
+## Introduction to Pytorch Lightning
 Now, you are ready to run a pytorch lightning code on a jupyter notebook.
 Hopefully, this jupyter notebook example leads to being familiarized yourself to the basics of pytorch lightning framework step-by-step.